AMSTerUsers/AMSTer_Distribution/README.md

 "If you need InSAR, MasTer it"

-This repo contains the shell scripts, codes, binaries and doc required for installing and running MasTer.
+This repo contains the shell scripts, codes and doc required for installing and running MasTer.
 (MasTer: InSAR automated Mass processing Toolbox for Multidimensional time series).